-More than 3 million Americans are living with glaucoma, 2.7 million of whom-aged 40 and older-are affected by its most common form, open-angle glaucoma.
+More than 3 million Americans are living with glaucoma, and 2.7 million of whom-aged 40 and older-are affected by its most common form, open-angle glaucoma.
 Get the facts about glaucoma.

 Glaucoma is group of eye disorders that have few symptoms in their early stages, but eventually leads to damage of the optic nerve (the bundle of nerve fibers that carries information from the eye to the brain), which can then lead to vision loss or complete blindness.